ouyangchushang/mitsuba-bdsppm/README.md

-Mitsuba — Physically Based Renderer
+Mitsuba with BDSPPM
 ===================================

 http://mitsuba-renderer.org/

-## About
+## About Mitsuba

 Mitsuba is a research-oriented rendering system in the style of PBRT, from which it derives much inspiration.
 It is written in portable C++, implements unbiased as well as biased techniques, and contains heavy optimizations targeted towards current CPU architectures.
 Mitsuba is extremely modular: it consists of a small set of core libraries and over 100 different plugins that implement functionality ranging from materials and light sources to complete rendering algorithms.